Come Visit Us !

 Helene

 Helene was an another fatal blow to a lot of businesses in Western NC.
 Even if your business wasn’t on the floodplain under 20ft of water, all business stopped for months.
-Interstate 40 from the west was destroyed (and will probably closed for a year) and I-26 coming from the West was also destroyed.
-Roads were impassable, hundreds of bridges no longer existed and no one had water or power or cell coverage for weeks.
+Interstate 40 from the West was destroyed and I-26 coming from the West was also destroyed.
+Over a hundred people lost their lives.
+Roads were impassable, hundreds of bridges no longer existed and no one had water, groceries, gas, power or cell coverage for weeks.

 The storm made international news.
 Some meteorologists called it the 500 year storm.
-Others called it the 1000 year storm.
+Others called it the 1,000 year storm.
 The devastation in the mountains on the Blue Ridge Parkway resembled photos of Mt.
 Saint Helens I had seen in the 80s.
 The lifeblood of Asheville, tourism, was completely gone.
 The supermarkets and restaurants were all closed for weeks.
 Chinook helicopters were cruising over JuneBug for a couple of weeks, day and night, bringing supplies to towns that were destroyed.
-It was as close to the apocalypse as you could get without getting shot at and staying inside to avoid fallout.
+It was as close to the apocalypse as you could get without getting shot at or having to stay inside to avoid fallout.

 People contacted us to see if they could help and urged us to start a GoFundMe.
 At one point, I made a video of the damage and posted it on Facebook urging everyone to donate to other people who were worse off than us.
 It received 180,000 views!